Nelson's Pillar: Inception, design and construction

 At its first meeting the Nelson committee established a public subscription, and early in 1806 invited artists and architects to submit design proposals for a monument.
 No specifications were provided, but the contemporary European vogue in commemorative architecture was for the classical form, typified by Trajan's Column in Rome.
 Monumental columns, or "pillars of victory", were uncommon in Ireland at the time; the Cumberland Column in Birr, County Offaly, erected in 1747, was a rare exception.
 From the entries submitted, the Nelson committee's choice was that of a young English architect, William Wilkins, then in the early stages of a distinguished career.
 (Note: In his later career Wilkins was responsible for the design of numerous major London buildings, including the National Gallery and University College London, and of a number of colleges of the University of Cambridge.)
 Wilkins's proposals envisaged a tall Doric column on a plinth, surmounted by a sculpted Roman galley.

 The choice of the Sackville Street site was not unanimous.
 The Wide Streets Commissioners were worried about traffic congestion, and argued for a riverside location visible from the sea.
 Another suggestion was for a seaside position, perhaps Howth Head at the entrance to Dublin Bay.
 The recent presence of the Blakeney statue in Sackville Street, and a desire to arrest the street's decline in the post-parliamentary years, were factors that may have influenced the final selection of that site which, Kennedy says, was the preferred choice of the Lord Lieutenant.

 By mid-1807, fundraising was proving difficult; sums raised at that point were well short of the likely cost of erecting Wilkins's column.
 The committee informed the architect with regret that "means were not placed in their hands to enable them to gratify him, as well as themselves, by executing his design precisely as he had given it".
 They employed Francis Johnston, architect to the City Board of Works, to make cost-cutting adjustments to Wilkins's scheme.
 (Note: Johnston's later Dublin commissions included the General Post Office and additions to the Vice-regal Lodge.)
 Johnston simplified the design, substituting a large functional block or pedestal for Wilkins's delicate plinth, and replacing the proposed galley with a statue of Nelson.
 Thomas Kirk, a sculptor from Cork, was commissioned to provide the statue, to be fashioned from Portland stone.

+By December 1807 the fund stood at £3,827, far short of the estimated £6,500 required to finance the project.
+(Note: £6,500 in 1805 equates to about £500,000 in 2016, using the GDP deflator for capital projects.)